philip/MySQLConverterTool/README.md

 # Introduction
-This tool converts the deprecated (and removed as of PHP 7) ext/mysql extension into code using the newer (and fully supported) ext/mysqli extension.
+The old MySQL extension (`ext/mysql`) was deprecated in PHP 5.5 and removed in PHP 7.0.

-This tool is not perfect, but it will help you with the conversion.
+This tool converts `ext/mysql` code to `ext/mysqli` code, as `ext/mysqli` is the current MySQL extension.
+There's also `PDO_MySQL` but this tool does not use that.
+This tool is not perfect but will help with the conversion.

+> **Alternatively**, a quicker and simpler short-term fix is to use a bundled native PHP library such as [php7-mysql-shim](https://github.com/dshafik/php7-mysql-shim).
+Instead of converting code (e.g., `mysql_connect()` to `mysqli_connect()`) it uses `ext/mysqli` to define `ext/mysql` functions in PHP.
+Much easier but more of a short-term fix.
+Although `php7-mysql-shim` contains PHP 7 in the name, it works with older PHP versions but only if `ext/mysql` is not installed on your system.

 # Usage
 There are two interfaces: GUI and CLI.
 Example usages: